 2. On the Quick Config page, set basic parameters.

 Only mandatory parameters are provided on the Quick Config page.
-For more parameters, see Buy a DB Instance.
+If the available parameters do not match your workloads, try Custom Config.

-The following configuration items are only for reference.
-Select right resources to match your workloads.
+The following parameter settings are only for reference.

 Figure 1 Basic Settings